 Permissible interventions are listed above each behavior, and the lowest level should be considered first (see page 11).
-Black boxes next to a behavior indicate interventions that are not allowed (e.g., a black box under Level 3 for a behavior means in-school suspension is not allowed; Inappropriate or Disruptive Behavior (identified by state suspension code) similarly, a bla LEVEL 1 Classroom and Teacher- led Responses (e.g., written apology, talk with school counselor, detention) LEVEL 2 Teacher-led/referred and Administrative Supported Responses (e.g., community service, peer mediation, temporary removal from class) LEVEL 3 Administrative Supported and/or Removal Responses (e.g., restorative practices, in-school suspension, in-school intervention) LEVEL 4 Administrative Supported and Short- term Out-of-school Exclusionary Responses (e.g., restorative practices, mentoring programs, short-term suspension) LEVEL 5 Long-term Administrative Supported, Out-of- school Exclusionary, and Referral Responses (e.g., long-term suspension, expulsion) Disrespect (701) Insubordination has been incorporated into disrespect. gestures, verbal or or symbols to othe downs, cursing, tal Making inappropriate or offensive gestures, verbal or written comments, or symbols to others (e.g., verbal put- downs, cursing, talking back).
-Repeatedly or persistently defying or refusing to Engaging in minor behavior that distracts from the learning environment.
-Disruption (704) Disrespect may become disruption, if the conduct is persistent or habitual and significantly impacts the learning environment.
-Persistently or ha behavior that dist environment (e.g small items, hors Engaging in moderate to serious behavior that distracts from teaching and learning and directly affects the safety of others (e.g., throwing harmful items; sending or posting incendiary texts/social media messages; videos; disrupting a fire drill; interrupting an exam; verbal abuse of staff).
+Black boxes next to a behavior indicate interventions that are not allowed (e.g., a black box under Level 3 for a behavior means in-school suspension is not allowed; similarly, a black box under Level 4 means short-term suspension is not allowed).
+Inappropriate or Disruptive Behavior (identified by state suspension code) LEVEL 1 Classroom and Teacher- led Responses (e.g., written apology, talk with school counselor, detention) LEVEL 2 Teacher-led/referred and Administrative Supported Responses (e.g., community service, peer mediation, temporary removal from class) LEVEL 3 Administrative Supported and/or Removal Responses (e.g., restorative practices, in-school suspension, in-school intervention) LEVEL 4 Administrative Supported and Short- term Out-of-school Exclusionary Responses (e.g., restorative practices, mentoring programs, short-term suspension) LEVEL 5 Long-term Administrative Supported, Out-of- school Exclusionary, and Referral Responses (e.g., long-term suspension, expulsion) Disrespect (701) Insubordination has been incorporated into disrespect.
+Making inappropriate or offensive gestures, verbal or written comments, or symbols to others (e.g., verbal put- downs, cursing, talking back).
+Repeatedly or persistently defying or refusing to follow directions of teachers, staff, or administrators.
+Engaging in minor behavior that distracts from the learning environment.
+Disruption (704) Disrespect may become disruption, if the conduct is persistent or habitual and significantly impacts the learning environment. behavior that dist bitually engaging t tracts from the lea ., talking out of tu eplay). rning Engaging in moderate to serious behavior that distracts from teaching and learning and directly affects the safety of others (e.g., throwing harmful items; sending or posting incendiary texts/social media messages; videos; disrupting a fire drill; interrupting an exam; verbal abuse of staff).
 Using language or displaying images and/or symbols that promote hate or discrimination based on race, religion, gender identity, or sexual orientation, including racial slurs, that can be reasonably expected to cause substantial disruption of school or district operations or activities.